kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/route-jwt-policy.md

 [Back to table of scenarios](#about)

-## Scenario 3: Same stage conflicts {#same-stage}
+## Scenario 3: Same-stage conflicts {#same-stage}

 As you saw in the previous scenario, route-level JWT policies configured in the VirtualService use the `jwtProvidersStaged` option to provide the JWT provider and server details.
 However, what happens if the gateway-level JWT policies in the VirtualHost are set at the same stage as the route option, such as before or after external auth?
 In this case, the route-level JWT policy takes precedence.

-1. Update the VirtualService to demonstrate same stage conflicts.
+1. Update the VirtualService to demonstrate same-stage conflicts.

    * In the VirtualHost options, use the `jwtStaged` option to set the stage to `afterExtAuth`.
    * In the route option for the `/get` route, use the `jwtProvidersStaged` option to keep the `afterExtAuth` stage.
    * In the route option, set the token source to the `x-after-ext-auth-bearer-token` header instead of the default `Authorization` header.
-This way, you can pass in both tokens on requests to the `/get` endpoint.
+This way, you can pass in different tokens on requests to the `/get` endpoint, such as Bob's token for the gateway-level JWT policy and Carol's token for the route-level JWT policy.

    ```yaml
    kubectl apply -f - <<EOF